davidmcbee/Mapping_Earthquakes/README.md

 Figure 6.

-Finally the selection box is shown in Figure 7. this is where the user can select one of the three maps and one, two or all three overalys.
+Finally the selection box is shown in the upper right corner in Figure 7. this is where the user can select one of the three maps and one, two or all three overalys.

 ![](https://github.com/davidmcbee/Mapping_Earthquakes/blob/master/Earthquake_Challenge/static/images/Earthquakes_control.png)